-IOC has 'concerns' over FIFA's biennial World Cup planSaturday, October 16, 2021
+IOC has 'concerns' over Fifa's biennial World Cup planSunday, October 17, 2021

-LAUSANNE, Switzerland (AFP) — The International Olympic Committee on Saturday hit out at FIFA's controversial plans to hold the men's football World Cup every two years, expressing concerns on the impact it could have on other sports.
+LAUSANNE, Switzerland (AFP) — The International Olympic Committee (IOC) yesterday hit out at Fifa's controversial plans to hold the men's football World Cup every two years, expressing concerns on the impact it could have on other sports.

-The project, which has the backing of former Arsenal manager Arsene Wenger who now works for FIFA, has come in for heavy criticism from continental federations UEFA and CONMEBOL, as well as coaches and pundits.
+The project, which has the backing of former Arsenal Manager Arsene Wenger, who now works for Fifa, has come in for heavy criticism from continental federations Union of European Football Associations (UEFA) and the South American Football Confederation, CONMEBOL, as well as coaches and pundits.

 The IOC added its voice to those opposing the proposals, saying that many sports federations had spoken out against the idea.